Killer Era

 1973, Warner Brothers, WB 16296

-The sleeve has an image of Alice performing live on the front and another live shot of Alice on the back together with promotional text for the Love It To Death, Killer, School's Out and Billion Dollar Babies albums.
+The sleeve has the somewhat controversial image of Alice performing live on the front (which was also used on the 2005 Good To See You Again concert film release).
+The reason for the controversy is that Michael Bruce is, quite unforgivably, masked out of the original image by a hype graphic (see image below).
+Another live image of Alice is provided on the back together with promotional text for the Love It To Death, Killer, School's Out and Billion Dollar Babies albums.